AshiqKiron/Portfolioo/readme.txt

+Portfolioo WordPress Theme, Copyright 2012 Asphaltthemes.com
-*Portfolioo WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.*
+Portfolioo is distributed under the terms of the GNU GPL *Portfolioo WordPress Theme is derived from Underscores WordPress Theme, Copyright 2013 Automattic, Inc.*
 *Underscores WordPress Theme is distributed under the terms of the GNU GPL* This program is free software: you can redistribute it and/or modify